Christianity in India: Medieval period

-Other references to Saint Thomas Christians include the South Indian epic of Manimekalai, written between 2nd and 3rd century AD, which mentions the Nasrani people by referring to them by the name Essanis.
+Other references to Saint Thomas Christians include the South Indian epic of Manimekalai, written between the 2nd and 3rd century AD, which mentions the Nasrani people by referring to them by the name Essanis.
 The embassy of King Alfred in 883 AD sent presents to St. Thomas Christians.
 Marco Polo who visited in 1292, mentioned that there were Christians in the Malabar coast.

-The French or Catalan Dominican missionary Jordanus Catalani was the first Catholic European missionary to arrive in India.
+The French or Catalan Dominican missionary Jordan Catala was the first Catholic European missionary to arrive in India.
 He landed in Surat in around 1320.
-By a separate bull, that reads Venerabili Fratri Jordano, he was appointed the first Bishop of Quilon on 21 August 1329 AD.
+By a separate bull that reads Venerabili Fratri Jordano, he was appointed the first Bishop of Quilon on 21 August 1329 AD.
 In 1321, Jordanus Catalani also arrived in Bhatkal, a place near Mangalore, and established a missionary station there converting many locals.
 He also evangelised in Thana district (Trombay) near Bombay; the descendants of these converts would later become part of the Bombay East Indian community.